ArtifexSoftware/mupdf/docs/reference/javascript/types/PDFDocument.rst

 .. method:: PDFDocument.prototype.graftObject(obj)

 	Deep copy an object into the destination document.
 This function will not remember previously copied objects.
-If you are copying several objects from the same source document using multiple calls, you should use a graft map instead.
+If you are copying several objects from the same source document using multiple calls, you should use a graft map instead, see `PDFDocument.prototype.newGraftMap()`.

 	:param PDFObject obj: The object to graft.

+	:returns: `PDFObject`

 	.. code-block::

-		doc.graftObject(obj)
+		var copiedObj = doc.graftObject(obj)

 .. method:: PDFDocument.prototype.graftPage(to, srcDoc, srcPage)